ChrisWhealy/Cordova-Create/README.md

   Switches on or off the Cordova `-d` flag.
 With this option set to true, additional information will be written to the console as the Cordova CLI commands are executed.

-  Typically, you should leave this property set to `false` something in the build process isn't working.
+  Typically, you should leave this property set to `false` unless something in the build process isn't working.

 * `copyFrom : String`